Dije-7/Language-Translation-API/README.md

 ## Usage

-* To run the server locally, run `uvicorn main:app --reload`.
+* To run the server locally, run `uvicorn main:app --reload`

 * To build the docker container * `docker build -t dlapi .`